porsager/postgres/README.md

   password             : '',            // Password of database user
   ssl                  : false,         // true, prefer, require, tls.connect options
   max                  : 10,            // Max number of connections
+  max_lifetime         : 10,            // Maximum lifetime of a connection in seconds
   idle_timeout         : 0,             // Idle connection timeout in seconds
   connect_timeout      : 30,            // Connect timeout in seconds
   no_prepare           : false,         // No automatic creation of prepared statements